gsferreira/gsferreira.github.com/src/archive/2022/3-fluent-assertions-features-you-should-be-using/index.md

 expectedDate.Should().BeIn(DateTimeKind.Utc);
 ```

-This are just a few examples of what you can do with DateTimes in FluentAssertions.
+This are just a few examples of what you can do with DateTimes in Fluent Assertions.

 ## ⭐️ Bonus Feature